jalupaja/music-parser/README.md

 > What I might add in the future if I find the motivation

 - move GUI in separate Thread to be able to search and use gui at the same time
-- create own implementation of ytmusicapi
-- ability to subscripe to artists
+- ability to subscribe to artists
 - ability to login to spotify and parse all subscribed playlists
-- add unicode support
+- fix unicode characters when parsing titles, ...
 - add a cli search options
-- change gui layout to something more useable